 Section 4: Priorização

-What is What Predictive Prioritization and what’s its role in risk-based vulnerability management?
+What is Predictive Prioritization and what’s its role in risk-based vulnerability management?

 Risk-based vulnerability management, on the other hand, uses tools that help you prioritize your actual risks and reduce your vulnerability overload by 97%.